Thrown Back Into Deportation Proceedings? How to Fight Back with Removal Defense

 Green Card Renewal Fees

-Fees may change at anytime, so it is advisable to always check the USCIS website for the latest fees updates.
+Fees may change at any time, so it is advisable to always check the USCIS website for the latest fee updates.
 If you are facing financial hardship, you may qualify for a fee waiver.

 You are to make payments for: